veracode/example-javascript-vulnerable-methods/README.md

 ```
 curl --path-as-is 'http://127.0.0.1:8001/api/'
 ```
-You can see the the code execution vulnerability are executed mutliple times.
+You can see the code execution vulnerability are executed mutliple times.

 ## Vulnerability 2 Exploit